rekredhead/Chat-App/README.md

    ```
    git clone https://github.com/rekredhead/Chat-App.git
    ```
-- Install all packages using:
+- Install all packages for backend using:
    ```
    npm install
    ```
-- Install the following softwares:
+- Install the following softwares on the local device:
    - MySQL
    - Redis

-- Instructions for client side work with next.js
+- Setup the client
+   - Run the following commands to install nextjs dependencies
+      ```
+      cd client
+      npm install
+      ```
+   - (Future instructions here)
 - Create a gmail account to be used for sending emails to users
    - Create a new gmail account or use an unused account
    - Open the main page of the gmail account